djrrb/Fern-Ornaments/README.md

 ### Total symmetry

-Total symmetry (`totalXSymmetry` and `totalYSymmetry` atttempts to reflect the pattern in the x and/or y direction.
+Total symmetry atttempts to reflect the entire pattern in the x and/or y direction.
 This allows you to write out the upper-left quarter of a pattern, and then reflect horizontally and vertically to create the whole thing.
 It will override any suffixes with a reflection of the prefix.

 For example, we can use prefixes and suffixes to create the upper-left quarter of a pattern with a border: